Tree

 SpreadAngleMainangMainYesSpread angle of the primary tree branches.

-SpreadAngleTopangTopYesSpread angle of the secontary tree branches (the top part).
+SpreadAngleTopangTopYesSpread angle of the secondary tree branches (the top part).

-SeedseedYesSeed for random number to varify the tree shape.
+SeedseedYesSeed for random number to vary the tree shape.

 BranchRotationbrRotYesWhether to rotate the branches sequentially.